GurdeepMundi/Five-Crowns/README.md

 - Sahil Devnani
 - Muhammad Saleh

-Names of all the classes have been prefixed with Model, View and Controller to indicate the type of class.
+Names of all the classes have been suffixed with Model, View and Controller to indicate the type of class.